-Over the years, the Rolex Daytona Ref.
-116500LN and the Yacht-Master 42 Ref.
-226659 have received a ceramic bezel, so it might be time for the Explorer II to get one as well.
+Over the years, the Ref.
+116500LN from the Rolex Daytona collection and the Ref.
+226659 from the Rolex Yacht-Master collection have received a ceramic bezel, so it might be time for the Explorer II to get one as well.
 It would certainly make sense since this reference hasn’t had a revision since 2011.
 And if it does get an update, then it may be possible to fit the new caliber 3285 as it is so with the recently updated GMT Master models.

 And if there isn’t going to be a grand Explorer update this year, when the only model to remain unchanged would be the Explorer reference 214270, which was updated back in 2016.

 5: The Coke GMT Master II Making a Comeback

 The Pepsi GMT colors have been very popular since their launch in 2018.
 So, it only makes sense for the Coke colors to make a comeback as well.
 We’re talking about the infamous black and red cerachrom bezel along with the red Rolex GMT Master II hand.
 And if this color scheme does indeed show up in 2020, then like the Pepsi GMT Master II, we expect it to sport the Jubilee bracelet.

 6: The Submariner Gets a New Movement